Moving to Quebec: What you must know.

 - For personal care, prescriptions and cosmetics Jean Coutu, Pharmaprix/Shoppers Drug Mart, and Uniprix will carry these necessities.

 - For home hardware, stores like Rona, Home Depot, Canadian Tire will have all the necessary tools for your at home DIY projects!
 Crafty DIY projects are sometimes key to making your new place feel like home.
-If you need help to renovate your new home or freshen up the painting, many local entrepreneurs will gladly quote on your project.

 What to do in Quebec?

 Quebec has an abundance of things to do, different blogs in your area such as MTLblog and Narcity will keep you aware of different year-round activities!
 Altogether, Quebec is an exciting part of Canada to live in.
 Hopefully, this article has shed light on some of the questions you may have in regards to your move to Quebec!